About the Journal

 CEE is a peer-reviewed journal.
 All submitted manuscripts (except Teaching Tips) will normally receive between two and five external reviews from experts within the field.
 Teaching Tips will normally receive at least one external review.

 Initial review time ranges from 1 to 4 months depending on topic and reviewer availability.

 All manuscripts are reviewed initially by the Editor for suitability, consistency with format, etc. The Editor will typically make a decision on whether to move the manuscript to review, decline the submission directly (i.e. does not fit within the scope) or send back to the author for more information within seven days.
 The Editor assigns a Paper Editor (a member of the CEE Editorial Staff or CEE Guest Editor) once the manuscript moves to review.
 Paper acceptance is pitched by the Paper Editor to the Editor once the review process is completed.

-All reviews are double-blind, by default.
-If the author leaves in identifying information within the manuscript at the time of submission, the review is single-blind.
+All reviews are double-masked, by default.
+If the author leaves in identifying information within the manuscript at the time of submission, the review is single-masked.